Iktwo/components/README.md

 * ScreenValues - Singleton element to access screen dpi
 * Theme - Singleton element that allows customization
 * TitleBar - Title bar to display on top

+Requirements:

+To use this plugin on android, androidextras is required

+    android {
+        QT += androidextras
+    }